Steve Crosetti

 Det.
-Steven "Steve" Crosetti is a fictional character on the television drama series Homicide: Life on the Street portrayed by actor Jon Polito for the show's first two seasons.
-He is believed to be based on Baltimore Police Department Det.
-Terry McLarney, who was in the BPD homicide unit in David Simon's book Homicide: A Year on the Killing Streets; the character's ancestry was changed from Irish to Italian because Polito got the role.
+Steven Crosetti is a fictional character on the television drama series Homicide: Life on the Street portrayed by actor Jon Polito for the show's first two seasons.
+He is believed to be based on Baltimore Police Department Detective Sergeant Terry McLarney, who was a squad supervisor in the BPD homicide unit in David Simon's book Homicide: A Year on the Killing Streets; the character's ancestry was changed from Irish to Italian because Polito got the role.

 Crosetti is a veteran police detective who is partnered with Meldrick Lewis.
 A deeply religious man, Crosetti is shown to have both a scapular and a rosary.
 In one episode, he recounts an incident several years before when he had been gunned down, hit with at least three rounds.
 He spent considerable time in recovery, requiring multiple operations.